jaraco/zero-defect-lessons/index.md

     # ...
 ```

 Notes: In this change, I've now made explicit and apparent the purpose of that segment of code.
 This change also makes more explicit the specification that the output file will be truncated during startup.
 The code is still the spec, but it reads more like a spec.
 I've also extracted a variable for the output filename, an operation that probably should be done in a separate commit and affecting all hard-coded usages of that name.
 Now we can perform a rigorous review of this new truncate behavior.
-Can you imagine any
+Can you imagine any improvements to the truncate function?

 ...